How to finance home improvements

 First, the facts: A HELOC provides you with a credit limit equal to a portion of the difference between the market value of your home minus the balance of your mortgage.
 So, if you owe $300,000 on your mortgage and it's valued at $500,000, you have $200,000 in equity.
 A HELOC will usually provide a line of credit up to 80 percent of your home's value, less any other liens such as a first mortgage.

 You can borrow using your HELOC as you need it, and when you repay the borrowed amount plus any accrued interest, the credit line gets replenished during the draw period (typically 10 years).
-In this way, it's similar to a credit card which provides users with revolving credit.
+In this way, it's similar to a credit card which provides users with revolving credit and has monthly payments.

 In the specific case of a home renovation, a HELOC can come in handy if you have a large project and need to pay contractors and manufacturers on the spot by check.

-Generally, a HELOC carries a lower interest rate than many types of credit cards, too, so it may be more cost effective if you plan to carry the balance for a while.
-In addition, interest paid on a HELOC used for substantial home improvements, may be deductible.
+Generally, a HELOC carries a lower interest rate than many types of credit cards, too, so it may be more cost-effective if you plan to carry the balance for a while.
+In addition, interest paid on a HELOC used for substantial home remodeling, may be deductible.

 If your project will cost well into the five figures, it may be better to use a fraction of a home equity line of credit, as opposed to maxing out a credit card.